Reliable Generation of Privacy-preserving Synthetic Electronic Health Record Time Series via Diffusion Models: Discussion

-As indicated in \Cref{result:tstr}, we observe that models trained using pure synthetic samples have similar AUCs compared to those trained on the real training data.
-Furthermore, to simulate the practical scenario where synthetic samples are used for data augmentation, we calculate the TSRTR scores for each ML model.
-We observe that most ML models achieve better performances as more synthetic samples are added.
-This suggests that increasing synthetic samples in model training can support ML models in most scenarios.
-This observation is also consistent with our previous findings, demonstrating the high fidelity of our synthetic data.\\*
+We observe from \Cref{result:tstr} that models trained using synthetic time series yield similar AUC scores compared to those trained on the real data, indicating that the synthetic EHR time series obtained from \ours maintains high data utility for performing downstream tasks.
+Additionally, we notice that most of the ML models yield increasing AUC scores with the increase in the number of synthetic samples added to model training.
+This observation is consistent with our previous findings, indicating the high utility of our synthetic data.

-\textbf{NNAA:} The results of NNAA are presented in \Cref{result:privacy}.
-We observe that \ours consistently scores around 0.5 for both $\aatest$ and $\aatrain$ while having a low NNAA risk.
-This suggests that \ours produces high-fidelity synthetic samples and does not overfit its training data.
-By contrast, although still having low NNAA scores, all the baselines have higher $\aatest$ and $\aatrain$.
+The close to 0.5 scores of $\aatest$ and $\aatrain$ computed from \ours shown in \Cref{result:privacy} suggest that \ours generates high-fidelity synthetic time series and does not overfit its training data.
+By contrast, although most of the baseline methods have low NNAA and MIR scores, they all have higher $\aatest$ and $\aatrain$ scores, which implies that there may be overfitting on the training data for baseline methods.

-\textbf{Ablation Study:} We further investigate whether performing multinomial diffusion on missing indicators for discrete sequence generation is useful.
-We compare our method with Gaussian diffusion on the missing indicators, and these post-processing methods are applied to transform real-valued model predictions into discrete sequences: (1) direct rounding; (2) argmax on the softmax of real-valued, one-hot encoded representations\footnote{The synthetic one-hot encoding is not discrete since Gaussian diffusion is used.
-This method is also adopted by \citet{Kuo2023SyntheticHL} for the generation of discrete time series with diffusion models.}.
-We compare these methods on MIMIC-III/IV and eICU.
-HiRID is excluded from this ablation study since it is complete and does not contain missing values. \Cref{result:ablation} shows that the synthetic data has much higher utility when multinomial diffusion is adopted.
+\firstedit{Lastly, to assess the effects of EHR time series generation, most features selected in our study are frequent measurements such as vital signs.
+This design choice enables us to evaluate the ability of \ours to generate sequential measurements without interference from measurement frequencies.
+Thus, our study does not focus on infrequent time series measurements or static features.
+Nevertheless, we acknowledge that this is a limitation in our study and have conducted additional experiments on the ability of \ours to generate static and infrequent measurements.
+The results can be found in Supplementary Material \ref{appendix:infrequent static}.}

 \FloatBarrier